RajeshTechForge/awesome-PyMongo/README.md

     ```

 ## Updating Document

-When we are working with database then, we have to update documents with time.
+When we are working with a database then, we have to update documents with time.
 Here we can do that using PyMongo.

-_Pymongo have functions that updates document,_
+_Pymongo have functions that update documents,_
-1. `update_one()`,
+- `update_one()`,
-2. `update_many()`
+- `update_many()`

-> Here also we have to arrange updated values into dictionary.
+> Here also we have to arrange updated values into a dictionary.
 But here you have to put this dictionary into another dictionary of key `"$set"`.
 Like: `{"$set": {"key": "updated value"}}`

 1. **Update One**